-June Lee '27 is looking forward to future seasons "We'll be losing some of our main rotation players next year when the seniors leave," she said.
-"I think it was a good kind of preview of what our team is going to look like next year."
-Since the tournament, the team went 3-1 in their following regular season games and won one playoff game before falling to Castilleja in the CCS Quarterfinal round.
-Bringing new meaning to the "Nueva waves" As Nueva's first sailing club team, members hope to increase excitement for the sport By Ellie Kearns These mavericks take to the waves.
-Sasha Gordon '24, Adam Kan '24, Max Kaufman '26, and Taryn Hwang '27 are members of Nueva's sailing club, a team that competes in high school regattas (the term for sailing competitions, which consist of six races through a course) under Nueva's name.
+These mavericks take to the waves.
+Sasha G. '24, Adam K. '24, Max K. '26, and Taryn H. '27 are members of Nueva's sailing club, a team that competes in high school regattas (the term for sailing competitions, which consist of six races through a course) under Nueva's name.
 Currently, sailing is not an official Nueva sport: the school does not provide boats, a coach, or host practices.
 Team members practice off-campus at Peninsula Youth Sailing Foundation (PYSF) in Redwood City.
 Several other schools are represented at PYSF, including Design Tech High School, Menlo, and Crystal Springs Uplands School.
-Team co-founder Gordon has been advocating for the team for two years, initially collaborating with former Athletics Director Chris Wade to make strides in bringing sailing to Nueva.
-When Wade left, the project lost momentum as faculty members lacked clarity on whether they could approve new school sports.
+Team co-founder Sasha has been advocating for the team for two years, initially collaborating with former Athletics Director Chris Wade to make strides in bringing sailing to Nueva.
+When Wade left, the project lost momentum as they could approve new school sports.
 As of now, the team functions as a club, training off campus but competing for Nueva.
-Despite setbacks, Gordon is grateful to compete under Nueva's name and increase student participation in competitive sailing.
+Despite setbacks, Sasha is grateful to compete under Nueva's name and increase student participation in competitive sailing.
 "The thing that I love about sailing is it's so different from academic pursuits: the people, the types of things you do, the way your brain works, all of that is super different," she said.
-Kan, the team's other co-founder, similarly finds the sport exciting, appreciating its distinctiveness compared to other extracurriculars.
-"Sailing is a very Nueva sport because you have to learn a lot about tactics and the wind, and read the course," he said.
-"I think it's a sport that a lot of students find intellectually stimulating and fun."
-PYSF offers an accessible way for students to experience the sport with no commitment
+Adam, the team's other co-founder, similarly finds the sport exciting, appreciating its distinctiveness compared to other extracurriculars.